 ReShape Lifesciences to Present at the Q4 Investor Summit

-SAN CLEMENTE, Calif., Nov.
-02, 2022 (GLOBE NEWSWIRE) -- ReShape Lifesciences™ RSLS, the premier physician-led weight loss and metabolic health solutions company, today announced that Paul F. Hickey, President and Chief Executive Officer, and Tom Stankovich, Chief Financial Officer, will present a company overview at the Q4 Investor Summit on Monday, November 14 at 1:30 p.m.
+/EIN News/ -- SAN CLEMENTE, Calif., Nov.
+02, 2022 (GLOBE NEWSWIRE) -- ReShape Lifesciences™ (Nasdaq: RSLS), the premier physician-led weight loss and metabolic health solutions company, today announced that Paul F. Hickey, President and Chief Executive Officer, and Tom Stankovich, Chief Financial Officer, will present a company overview at the Q4 Investor Summit on Monday, November 14 at 1:30 p.m.
 ET.
 During the presentation, management will highlight its next-generation, anatomy-sparing, Lap-Band® program and the nationwide, reshapecare™ virtual health coaching program.

 ReShape Lifesciences’ management team will be available for one-on-one meetings during the Investor Summit.
 The conference is complimentary to qualified investors.
 Please register at Complimentary Investor Registration.
 To schedule a meeting with management outside of the conference, contact Michael Miller with Rx Communications at mmiller@rxir.com.